daoodaba975/daoodaba975/README.md

-# Daouda BA

-## Developer web/mobile 👨🏾‍💻
+# 👋🏾 Hi everyone

-👋🏾 Hi everyone, my name is Daouda (Dave like DEV) 😉
+## my name is Daouda (Dave like DEV) 😉 I am a developer web/mobile

-I am a developer web/mobile with accomplished research and development skills, based on Dakar.
+With accomplished research and development skills, based on Dakar.
 I possess certificates of various technologies on software development and have been working as a software developer for more than 4 years 🎯

 I am also the founder of [Galsen Dev](https://www.liinks.co/galsendev221), a community of senegalese developer ❤